yuit/A2A-Protocol-Sample/README.md

 - [BeeAI Framework](https://framework.beeai.dev/introduction/welcome)
 - [Agent Stack](https://framework.beeai.dev/integrations/agent-stack)

+Data and frameworks based on Deep Learning A2A course
 ## Layout
 - `pythonA2A/` contains Python-based Agent Stack servers wrapping around A2A clients with built-in Agent Stack chat UI.
 - `tsServers/` contains TypeScript-based A2A services used by the agent workflow.